milena-t/MSc_thesis/README.md

 The thesis that uses this code was written at Uppsala Universitet and can be found on [DiVA](http://uu.diva-portal.org/smash/record.jsf?dswid=-6916&pid=diva2%3A1671237&c=1&searchType=SIMPLE&language=en&query=large-scale+pan-genome+analysis+of+campylobacter+jejuni&af=%5B%5D&aq=%5B%5B%5D%5D&aq2=%5B%5B%5D%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=undergraduate).
 The dataset consists of all _Campylobacter jejuni_ genomes that were present in the GenBank database in Autumn 2021.

+All steps on the analysis build on each other and can only be executed in order.
+I also recommend to keep input/output file names the same to ensure scripts use the correct files.

 ## Creating a phylogenetic tree